loosolab/UROPA/docs_rst/config.rst

 ---------------------

 **bed**: A path to a file in BED format, as described by `Ensembl Bed format`_.
-The BED file can be any tab-delimited file containing the genomic regions, e.g. enriched regions from a peak-calling tool (e.g. MACS2, MUSIC, FindPeaks, CisGenome, PeakSeq), with a minimum of 3 columns.
+The BED file can be any tab-delimited file containing the genomic regions, e.g. enriched regions from a peak-calling tool (e.g. MACS2, MUSIC, FindPeaks, CisGenome, PeakSeq), with a minimum of 3 columns (chr/start/stop).

 **Required**, no default.